contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 _Bride’s Dress._ A bride’s dress worn in the temple should be white, modest in design and fabric, and free of elaborate ornamentation.
 It also should cover the temple garment.
 Sheer fabric should be lined.

-To be consistent with other dresses worn in the temple, a bride’s dress should be long-sleeve or three-quarter-sleeve.
+To be consistent with other dresses worn in the temple, a bride’s dress should have long sleeves or three-quarter sleeves.
 Dresses should not have a train unless it can be pinned up or removed for the sealing ceremony.

 The temple can provide a dress if needed or desired.